AlexGreen92/friendFinderQ/README.md

 # friendFinder
 https://desolate-island-91451.herokuapp.com
-Enter your name, link to a picture and answer all questions.
+Enter your name, link to a picture and answer the questions.
 The app will compare your scores and will give you the best match depending on answers.
 Deployed on Heroku.
 API, Bootstrap, MySQL.